-The Gage Park pump track is a pilot project initiated by the Crown Point Youth Council.
+The Gage Park pump track was a pilot project initiated by the Crown Point Youth Council in 2014.
 The pump track was built at the southeast corner of Gage Park at Gage Avenue and Lawrence Road.

 A Pump track is a recreational play space for cyclists.
 It is a continuous loop of berms and rollers that cyclists ride without peddaling.
 Cyclists use a pumping motion with their upper and lower body to ride around the track.

 The pilot project ended in 2016.
 Due to the success of the project, the Pump Track will remain as a permanent amenity in Gage Park.

 The project was initiated by the City on April 22, 2014, when members of the Crown Point Youth Council who presented a proposal for the pump track to City Council.
 Council directed staff to report back with options for the development of a new pump track.

 The pump track was constructed in Gage Park because: